Sarah Bryan Fask maintains a nationwide practice focusing on Employee Retirement Income Security Act (ERISA) litigation.

 Sarah has also successfully defended against claims in federal courts across the country alleging breach of fiduciary duty and an improper denial of disability, medical or severance benefits.
+Over the course of her career, she has secured favorable summary judgment verdicts in multiple cases while bringing many others to successful settlements.
 Finally, Sarah also litigates ERISA preemption issues and enforces ERISA plan subrogation and reimbursement rights.

 In addition to her ERISA litigation practice, Sarah counsels and defends claims of discrimination, harassment and retaliation arising under: